Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • forj make:controller users creates the controller wiring and route registration.

-• wire/appSet provides the service.
+• appSet in app/wire provides the service.

 • forj route:list shows the registered endpoint.